 Through our on-going compliance reviews, we aim to understand the measures/ controls put in place by these companies to ensure they have filed their Corporate Income Tax Returns correctly and provide guidance to improve their controls.

-6. Recognition of Income from Construction Contracts and Provisions Claimed by Construction Companies
+4. Recognition of Income from Construction Contracts and Provisions Claimed by Construction Companies

-Income derived from construction contracts is recognised progressively over a period of time - this is commonly known in the industry as the Percentage of Completion ('POC') method of income recognition.
+Income derived from construction contracts is recognised progressively over a period of time - this is commonly known in the industry as the Percentage of Completion method of income recognition.

 For income tax purposes, IRAS accepts the accounting recognition of income over time as it is consistent with the tax rule of taxing income when it is accrued.
 Learn about the tax treatment for common scenarios of income recognition by construction companies.

 Construction companies may make provisions for expenses such as defects, damages, warranty and foreseeable losses.
 Being provisions of expenses, they are not allowable for tax deduction.
-Deduction is allowable only when the expenses are incurred and not prohibited for deduction under Section 15 of the Income Tax Act 1947.
+Deduction is allowable only when the expenses are incurred and not prohibited for deduction under section 15 of the Income Tax Act 1947.

 The objective of the compliance reviews on construction companies is to ascertain that income and expenses have been correctly reported for tax purposes.